aedart/athenaeum/docs/archive/current/http-clients/README.md

 # Http Clients

-Provides a Http Client wrapper and a Manager that is able to handle multiple "profiles".
+Provides a Http Client wrapper along with a Manager that is able to handle multiple "profiles".
 This allows you to segment each api you communicate with, into it's own client instance.

-By default, [Guzzle Http Client](http://docs.guzzlephp.org/en/stable/index.html) is used as a Http Client.
+By default, [Guzzle Http Client](http://docs.guzzlephp.org/en/stable/index.html) is used as the default Http Client.
-However, this package does not limit you to using Guzzle.
-You can create your own wrapper.
+However, this package does not limit to using using only Guzzle.
+You can [create your own wrapper](./custom.md).

 ## Example